-All of these seek the basic and dynamic-to learn the truth more certainly, and to share, share, share it with the dream, that some of the miracles we've heard elsewhere can swell into church-wide, worldwide miracles?
+All of these seek the basic and dynamic-to learn the truth more certainly, and to share, share it with the world.
+Do we dare conceive, or dream, that some of the miracles we've heard elsewhere can swell into church-wide, worldwide miracles?